 - Transfer to Credit

 - Assessment Questionnaire - Schedule an appointment to take placement tests at the Assessment Center in the Student Services Center, or call to make an appointment at (909) 274-4265.

 - Orientation - You will be introduced to college programs and services, and you will be advised of your rights and responsibilities as a Mt.
 San Antonio College student.
 To schedule for an orientation, call the Counseling Department at (909) 274-4380.

 - Counseling & Advisement - Counselors will help you develop an educational plan and provide information on resources that you can use in order to be successful in college.

-- Fees - Pay your fees online or at the Bursar's office within 5 working days after you register.
+- Fees - Pay your fees online or at the Cashier's office within 5 working days after you register.

 - Certificates, Transfers, and Degrees Vocational Certificate Mt.
 San Antonio College offers certificate programs in a series of major courses, all related to a particular occupation skills.
 Objective of these programs is immediate employment.